XtremeOwnage/Web/docs/blog/posts/Technology/2024/wip-Proxmox-iGPU-Passthrough.md

-## Passing through intel iGPU to VMs.
+## Proxmox - SR-IOV, and IOMMU for iGPU/GPU/NIC Passthrough to VMs

 Make sure your CPU supports IOMMU.